 Top 5 Sustainable Fashion Brands

-It is important for us in Blackwood to produce our items, including our ultra slim card holder, only with the highest quality sustainable materials.
+It is important for us at Blackwood to produce our items, including our ultra slim card holder, only with the highest quality sustainable and natural materials.
 We believe that we can be an example for other brands to see that it is possible to design beautiful products without harming the environment.

 Luckily, we are not alone on this journey.